AlonzoCastillo/AlonzoCastillo/README.md

 - 👋 Hi, I’m @AlonzoCastillo a Jr.Developer in the works.
 - 👀 I’m interested in front-end and back-end development.
 Call me the AL-of all trades if you will.
-I have only been developing for 9 months now and I have learned so much in a short amount of time.
+I have been developing for 1 year now and I have learned so much in a short amount of time.
 From Web-development, Python, Java, and now MERN.
 It is definitely still a learning curve and I aim to be the best in what I do.
-- 🌱 I’m currently developing my own Project for Coding Dojo, where I am currently studying for my full-stack development, and I am now putting my skills to the test.
+- 🌱 I have graduated from Coding Dojo with a full-stack developer certificate.
+With the projects I have created I reallyl put my own skills to the test.
+Are they something I am proud of?
+The answer is yes!
+Do they still need some touch ups and a little bit of work, absolutely!
 - 💞️ I’m looking to collaborate on projects that relate to both business start ups or fitness type content.
 - 📫 How to reach me: my personal email: accast3@gmail.com